LAguirr/streamlit/README.md

 ## 📝 Description

-This Streamlit application provides an interactive web interface for [describe the main functionality].
-Users can [describe key features and capabilities].
+This Streamlit application provides an interactive web interface for an easy understanding and tool for data cleaning.
+Users can upload datasets, then clean the data, and train his model to download it and use it.

 ## ✨ Features